All Products

 Note

-Compared with the bench create command, this command restarts a stress testing task based on the most recently updated configuration of the task.
+The difference between this command and the bench create command is that when you restart a stress testing task with this command, a new round of stress testing starts based on the last updated configuration of the task.

-Replace [benchmark_task_name] with the name of the stress testing task that you want to manage.
+Replace [benchmark_task_name] with the name of the stress testing task.

 Are you sure to start the benchmark task [benchmark-***-test-b514] in [cn-shanghai]?
 [Y/n]